 Coronavirus (COVID-19) Crisis Response Program (CCRP) for Nigeria and Africa.

-Coronavirus (also known as COVID-19) is a global infectious epidemic that has infected more than 25 million people and killed over 800 thousand worldwide.
+Coronavirus (also known as COVID-19) is a global infectious epidemic that has infected more than 60 million people and killed over 1.4 million worldwide.

 The onset of the novel virus and its spread around the world has given rise to undesirable effects that need all hands to be on deck.